-Our Open Day on Saturday 2 September 2017 at the City Campus will showcase everything AUT has to offer to help you make an educated decision about university study.
+Our Open Day at the City Campus will showcase everything AUT has to offer to help you make an educated decision about university study.
 To find out more visit www.aut.ac.nz/live

 Connect with us

 AUT has a range of social media channels to keep our students and the general public aware of what is going on around the university.